FevGrave/AA-Master-Printer/README.md

 ## EXTRA FUNTIONS REQUIERMENTS
 7-Zip or Equililent Zip File Program = https://www.7-zip.org/download.html
+For unpacking either Stable or Beta vertions of E.A.T.

 Imagemagik = https://imagemagick.org/script/download.php
 For these CMDs "EXR TO DDS" and "Convert to any image type" script